ClouderaNOW24 Product demos. Live Q&As. Exclusive sneak peeks | Oct 30

 Thousands of companies are starting to refresh power lines, water services, turnpikes, bridges, airports, government compounds, solar and wind energy facilities, high-speed internet stations, and dozens of other projects, and they are expected to stay busy for the next decade at least.
 The act is meant to bridge the country’s digital divide, providing access to high-speed internet to all corners of the country.
 IT development and production are enmeshed in most of these projects.
 What’s more, it also dedicates $2.75 billion to digital skills training and related equity initiatives, meaning it ensures more data engineers and scientists will be entering the workforce.

-You can find out how to apply for broadband grant funding here; green infrastructure grants here; and grants of many other types here.
+Find out how to apply for broadband grant fundinggreen infrastructure grants, and grants of many other types.

 Close up of a computer chip being held by machinery